Hardeep1388/sevenslegals/themes/netlify-basic/content/blog/the-history-of-organized-crime-in-america.md

 +++
-categories = "Blog Criminal Law ,Drug Crimes ,Federal Crime ,State Crime" date = 2022-11-10T18:30:00Z pfd_file = ""
+categories = "Blog  "
+date = 2022-11-10T18:30:00Z
+pfd_file = ""
 summary = "The 20th century of American history has seen organized crime play out in movies and television, bringing their story into the consciousness of the nation.
-Older Americans who remember the beginnings of the TV age may remember Senator Estes Kefauver and the “Special Committee to Investigate Crime in Interstate Commerce” he had that repeatedly questioned " title = "The History of Organized Crime in America" url = "/blog/criminal-attorney/history-organized-crime-america/"
+Older Americans who remember the beginnings of the TV age may remember Senator Estes Kefauver and the “Special Committee to Investigate Crime in Interstate Commerce” he had that repeatedly questioned " tags = ["Criminal Law", "Drug Crimes", "Federal Crime", "State Crime"] title = "The History of Organized Crime in America" url = "/blog/criminal-attorney/history-organized-crime-america/"